How to Avoid Your Cat Sleep on Your Bed

 Cats are nocturnal, so try keeping them occupied with a puzzle feeder for cats.
 Alternatively, put up a cat tree or a window perch over-looking an outdoor light.
 This way, they can while away the night hours looking at insects buzzing around.

-If you feel that your cat is meowing away at night because she is hungry, consider buying an automatic cat feeder.
+If you feel that your cat is meowing away at night because of hunger, consider buying an automatic cat feeder.

-Please bear in mind that when you change the routine of your cat, it’s necessary to stick with it.
-It may take quite some time for your feline pal to get used to the new routine — and will stop meowing and scratching outside your bedroom door — but when your cat finds that such behavior won’t be rewarded, it will just go elsewhere to spend the nights.
+Please bear in mind that when you change your cat’s routine, it’s necessary to stick with it.
+It may take quite some time for your feline pal to get used to the new routine — and will stop meowing and scratching outside your bedroom door — but when your cat finds that there will be no reward for such behavior, it will just go elsewhere to spend the nights.